-In commemoration of the 75th anniversary of D-Day, Lauren Tarshis shines a spotlight on the story of the Normandy landings, the largest seaborne invasion in history and foundation for the Allied victory in World War II.
+In commemoration of the 75th anniversary of D-Day, Lauren Tarshis shines a spotlight on the story of the Normandy landings, the largest seaborne invasion in history, and the foundation for the Allied victory in World War II.

 3rd Grade and Up

-11-year-old Paul’s French village has been under Nazi control for years.
+Eleven-year-old Pauls French village has been under Nazi control for years.
 His Jewish best friend has disappeared.
 Food is scarce.
-And there doesn’t seem to be anything Paul can do to make things better.
+And there doesnt seem to be anything Paul can do to make things better.

 Lauren Tarshis has really outdone herself this time.

-This is the third book in this series to take place during World War II, the first being I Survived the Bombing of Pearl Harbor, 1941and the second being I Survived the Nazi Invasion, 1944.
-I wouldn’t be surprised if future books are written about this time period.
+This is the third book in this series to take place during World War II, the first being I Survived the Bombing of Pearl Harbor, 1941, and the second being I Survived the Nazi Invasion, 1944.
+I wouldnt be surprised if Lauran Tarshis plans to write more books about this time period.
 So many historical fiction books are written about WWII because there are so many events and different point-of-views to write about.

-I probably learned about D-Day back in school, but I don’t remember a word of it (I do remember learning about the Holocaust though).
+I probably learned about D-Day back in school, but I dont remember a word of it (I do remember learning about the Holocaust).
 Trust me when I say that the detailed information in this story will sink in more than anything in a textbook could.

 The absolute best part of this story is a certain character whose inspiration brought this whole story together and has more bravery and loyalty than anyone else: Ellie the Pigeon!
-You’ll have to read the book to find out more about this little bird who is a light of hope in the darkness of war.
+Youll have to read the book to learn more about this little bird who is a light of hope in the darkness of war.

 During World War II, British intelligence learned of a Nazi plot to kill Prime Minister Winston Churchill with exploding chocolate bars.